-For any empire, we can ask how centralized it is -to what degree is high coordinating and coordinated with the rest of the empire, specifically mid?
+For any empire, we can ask how centralized it is: to what degree is high coordinating, and coordinated with, the rest of the empire, specifically mid?
 Though the level of centralization is a continuum, we can draw a line somewhere in the middle and say that an empire on one side is centralized, and an empire on the other is decentralized.
-We can also ask whether the empire is expanding, that is, gaining resources from outside, or declining.
+We can also ask whether the empire is expanding — that is, gaining resources from outside — or declining.
 Combining the answer to both questions yields four empire types.
-Typing empires in this way allows us to rapidly understand the basic internal dynamics of an arbitrary empire.
+Typing empires in this way allows us to rapidly understand the basic internal dynamics of a given empire.

 Centralized expanding empire

 In a centralized expanding empire, the central power (i.e. high) is broadly allied with the middle powers, often by buying them off with resources acquired from outside of the empire.
 The coordination thus bought is then directed towards keeping the empire growing.
 Growth can take the form of captured provinces, new trade routes, acquired competitors, new technologies, and so on.
 Since high is driving the growth, the empire tends to expand decisively in one direction at a time.
 This type of empire can usually be discerned by its decisive manner of expansion.
 An example of a political entity of this kind is the Ottoman empire, where the Sultan’s forces either focused their campaigning in Anatolia and the Middle East or in the Balkans and Europe, never both at the same time.